-- Our first tip is to shave after showering.
-Showering can help to open up your skin’s pores, helping to reduce the risk of irritation and give you a closer shave.
+- Always shave after showering.
+Showering opens up your pores, helping to reduce the risk of irritation and give you a closer shave.

-- Before your start shaving/ applying shavings foams or gels, it’s important to take 5 minutes to really look at your facial hair.
-Really understand the way that the hair grows, as it’s important to shave with the grain (the direction the hair grows) and not against it.
+- Before your start shaving/ applying shavings foams or gels, it’s important to study your facial hair.
+Really understand the way that the hair grows, as it’s important to shave in the direction the hair grows, “with the grain” and not against it.
 Shaving against the grain of the hair can leave you red faced due to irritation and rashes.

 - Shave at the sink.
 A lot of experienced guys can shave in many different locations, such as the shower.
 However, we don’t recommend this for a first time shaver.
 It’s important to see what you’re doing in the mirror.

-- At the bathroom sink, start by splashing your face with warm water, followed by a shaving foam or gel.
+- Always start by splashing your face with warm water, followed by a shaving foam or gel.
 For a first time shaver, we recommend going for a gel as these tend to be less ‘foamy’/produce less lather, therefore you can see your skin better through the shaving gel.
 It’s important to see your skin to help prevent a cut.

 - For your first time shaving, start by loosely shaving with the razor to get a feel for shaving.
 Don’t press down too hard as this is a guaranteed way to cut yourself.
 Be gentle until you become more experienced and confident with shaving.